Previous: “Architectural Features and Building Styles”

 Gerasa’s social organization included tribal divisions that influenced political representation.
 Inscriptions from the bouleuterion (council chamber) reveal seat allocations for different tribes, each associated with particular deities.

 Elite families dominated civic offices across generations.
-Epigraphic evidence (study and interpretation of ancient inscriptions) shows recurring names like Démétrios and Antonius among the city’s leading citizens and religious officials.
+Epigraphic evidence shows recurring names like Démétrios and Antonius among the city’s leading citizens and religious officials.
 The presence of three-part names (including grandfather’s name) in many inscriptions demonstrates the importance of lineage in establishing social and political legitimacy.

 Public Financing and Economic Administration